The Prologue, 1-20

 His servant John – ‘The author tells us that his name was John, and he describes himself as God’s ‘servant’, (Rev 1:1) as one of the ‘prophets’ (Rev 22:9) and as ‘your brother’.
 (Rev 1:9) Tradition has affirmed this John to be identical with John the apostle, and further, that he was the author of the Fourth Gospel and of the three Johannine Epistles.
 The view that the author was John the apostle goes back to Justin Martyr (c.
 AD 140), and is supported by Irenaeus and many others.
 The principal objection is the style of Revelation.
 The Greek is in many respects unlike that of the other Johannine writings.
 It is so unusual and sometimes shows such scant respect for the rules of Gk. grammar that it is felt that it cannot come from the same pen as do the Gospel and the Epistles.
 (Charles speaks of it as ‘unlike any Greek that was ever penned by mortal man’.)…Whereas most scholars today deny the apostolic authorship, there are some who find it best to think of all five Johannine writings as from one author, and that author the apostle John (e.g. E. Stauffer).’
 (NBD)

-Rev 1:8 “I am the Alpha and the Omega,” says the Lord God, “who is, and who was, and who is to come, the Almighty.”
+1:8 “I am the Alpha and the Omega,” says the Lord God—the one who is, and who was, and who is still to come—the All-Powerful!

 “I am the Alpha and the Omega” – ‘This’, says Thomas Watson, ‘interprets the word Jehovah; (which is) he subsists of himself, having a pure and independent being; (which was) God only was before time; there is no searching into the records of eternity; (which is to come) his kingdom has no end; his crown has no successors, Heb 1:8′ (A Body of Divinity, 61)